MHT: THE NEW TERM FOR HRT

 Heart disease

-For women without risk factors who start MHT within 10 years of their last period, or before the age of 60, there does not appear to be any increased risk of heart disease.
+For women without risk factors who start combined MHT within 10 years of their last period, or before the age of 60, there does not appear to be an increased risk of heart disease.
 For women who can take oestrogen-only MHT, there may even be a reduction in the risk of heart disease if started during this timeframe.
+There may be an increased risk of heart disease for women starting MHT outside these times, and it is important to discuss your specific situation and risk factors with your doctor.

 "